skycoin/skywire-updater/README.md

 $ skywire-updater -h

 skywire-updater is responsible for checking for updates, and updating services associated with skywire.

-It takes one optional argument [config-path] which specifies the path to the configuration file to use.
-If no [config-path] is specified, the following directories are searched in order:

-  1. /Users/anonymous/.skycoin/skywire-updater/config.yml
-  2. /usr/local/skycoin/skywire-updater/config.yml
+Services to be updated will be based on a specified configuration file.

 Usage:
-  skywire-updater [config-path] [flags]
   skywire-updater [command]

 Available Commands:
-  help        Help about any command init-config generates a configuration file
+  help        Help about any command init-config generates a configuration file update      update services based on configuration file

 Flags:
   -h, --help   help for skywire-updater

 Use "skywire-updater [command] --help" for more information about a command.
 ```

 ## Installation